They had come to her obstetrician’s office for a routine ultrasound. And they were expecting nothing but good news.

 It also helped that, as a designer on CHOP’s Web team, Corey was very familiar with the Hospital — and he knew how much families trusted and appreciated the doctors and nurses at CHOP.

-“We knew we were in the right place,” he says.
+“We knew we were in the right place.”

 Expert cardiac care in the first days of life

-Ben was born Jan.
-18, 2006, at the Hospital of the University of Pennsylvania.
+Ben was born January of 2006, at the Hospital of the University of Pennsylvania.
 Minutes later, he was transferred to the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU) at Children’s Hospital of Philadelphia, where Corey and Diana were able to visit him the next day.

 Being separated from their baby is a heart-wrenching experience for new parents — especially when they are facing a frightening diagnosis like tetralogy of Fallot.
 But today, couples like Corey and Diana have an important option: CHOP’s Garbose Family Special Delivery Unit (SDU), the world’s first birth facility for mothers carrying babies with known birth defects.